Curriculum Design at St. Wilfrid’s Church of England Primary Academy

 Curriculum Area: PSHE

-Curriculum Leaders: Mrs. Waterworth, Mr. Price, Mrs. Crawford and Mrs. Lochrie
+Curriculum Leaders: Mrs. Waterworth, Mr. Price, and Mrs. Crawford

 Our PSHE curriculum aims to motivate and inspire children through a curriculum that engages and challenges all learners.
 This aims to meet pupils’ needs, preparing them for the challenges and opportunities of adult life.
 It is designed to enable children to express their emotions, needs and aspirations through a rich vocabulary.
 Our PSHE curriculum prepares our learners to become healthy, independent and responsible members of a diverse society.
 The curriculum we have designed supports the children at St Wilfrid’s to tackle the many social, moral and cultural issues that are part of growing up.
 Children are encouraged to have a positive mental well-being and understand their self-worth in their role at home, school and wider community.